 “I like to be employed by myself, I’m proud of my company,” she said.

 Rebecka has bigger dreams and a wider vision for her business.
 She would like to expand her business in the future to a bigger farm, reaching more communities and she wants to partner with The Hunger Project as she does it.

 “When I have paid off the latest loan, I want to take out another microfinance loan, with the lessons I learnt from The Hunger Project, so I can buy more pots.”

 “My plans now are to expand the business so that I can move from the family farm and build my own house with my husband and our children,” she said.

 Inspired by Rebecka’s story?
-Invest now and empower more women like Rebecka so they too can lift themselves and their families out of hunger.
+Partner with us today and empower more women like Rebecka so they too can start their own business and lift themselves and their families out of hunger.